abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 ### Natural deduction

-Yes, Haskell's, typing rules are indeed arrows, but they are defined in a language that is different from Haskell, called *natural deduction*.
+Yes, Haskell's typing rules are indeed arrows, but they are defined in a language that is different from Haskell, called *natural deduction*.
 Natural deduction is like Haskell, but it uses a syntax where the premise and the conclusion are separated by a horizontal dash, e.g. instead of...

 $$
 a \to b